AnshikaPranzal/backstageSquadClient/README.md

 # Change API

-can switch apis to run local server
+can switch apis in src/backend to run local server